 Driving Tests - Essential Information

-Before learning to drive you must be at least 17 years of age and hold a valid UK Provisional Driving Licence.
-Applying for a provisional licence is straightforward and you can normally apply for a provisional licence up to 3 months before you start driving.
+Before learning to drive with our Grade A driving instructor you must be at least 17 years of age and hold a valid UK Provisional Driving Licence.
+Applying for a provisional licence is straightforward and you can normally apply for a provisional licence up to 3 months before your 17th birthday, before you start learning to drive.
+Call 07941 685961

 You can post your completed form to;